Symplectic Neural Flows for Modeling and Discovery: Numerical Experiments

 \subsubsection{Unsupervised experiments}

-Similarly to the harmonic oscillator example in \Cref{sec:SHO}, we solve the system's equations of motion with the \texttt{SympFlow} architecture and with an unconstrained MLP.
-The MLP is again regularized by the additional loss term in \Cref{eq:mlpReg}.
-In this section, we experiment training \texttt{SympFlow} with: i) Hamiltonian regularization \Cref{eq:fullLoss} and b) residual-based loss function \Cref{eq:L1}.
-We train both networks for $50,000$ epochs, setting $\Delta t=1$. \Cref{fig:unsup_solutions} show the damped harmonic oscillator solutions for both MLP and \texttt{SympFlow}, and for increasing values of the damping constant $\lambda$.
+Similarly to the harmonic oscillator example in \Cref{sec:SHO}, we solve the system's equations of motion with the \texttt{SympFlow} architecture and with an unconstrained MLP. \one{The MLP is not regularized in this situation, since the physical energy is not preserved for this system.} In this section, we experiment training \texttt{SympFlow} with: i) Hamiltonian regularization \Cref{eq:fullLoss} with $\gamma=1$ and b) residual-based loss function \Cref{eq:L1}.
+We train both networks for $50,000$ epochs, setting $\Delta t=1$. \Cref{fig:unsup_solutions} shows the damped harmonic oscillator solutions for both MLP and \texttt{SympFlow}, and for increasing values of the damping constant $\lambda$.
 We can see that both networks are able to capture the dissipative dynamics of the system for the different values of $\lambda$.
 This result is further supported by the left subfigure of \Cref{fig: sympflow_pinn_comparison}, where we also notice that adding an energy regularization term does not seem to improve \texttt{SympFlow}'s overall performance.